Millefeuille42/TracimDaemonSDK/readme.md

 Once registered, the plugin will receive events from the master socket.

-The events are JSON objects with the following structure:
+The events are JSON objects stored in the `data` field of a `DaemonEvent` with the following structure:

 ```json
 {